-In June 2017 Kendal College was judged "Good" by Ofsted.
+In June 2017 Kendal College was judged "Good" by Ofsted and in 2019 was number one college in the country according to the annual league tables published by leading educational publication FE Week.
 The College has received numerous other accolades including Beacon Status for excellence and innovation, Matrix Award for advice and guidance and at the last Higher Education Review was judged to meet all the UK expectations.